nginxinc/nginx-gateway-fabric/docs/proposals/README.md

 flowchart TD
     D([Open Discussion]) --> C
     C([Issue Created]) --> Provisional
-    Provisional -->|Enhancement Proposal Doc PR<br />done| Implementable Implementable -->|Work completed| Completed
+    Provisional -->|Enhancement Proposal<br /> Doc PR done| Implementable Implementable -->|Work completed| Completed
 ```

 ### 1. Open a GitHub Discussion

-Before creating an issue or Enhancement Proposal, open an idea on [GitHub discussion][idea].
+Before creating an issue or Enhancement Proposal, [open an idea][idea] on GitHub discussion.
 Describe the enhancement
 you would like, any use cases you have, and other relevant details.
 Beginning with a discussion allows you to get
 feedback from the maintainers and the community before you invest time in writing an Enhancement Proposal.